 - Energy chews (in moderation)

 Consider investing in a dehydrator, like the Nesco one seen here, to expand your options for backpacking food.
 We have used ours for pasta sauces, dried fruits, and much more!

 This is just one example of what we might bring for a typical weekend backpacking trip (Fri. evening – Sun. afternoon).

-Strategies for Carrying Water While Backpacking
+Strategies For Carrying Water

 Hydration reservoirs with drinking hose

 - Allows for convenient drinking while hiking – no need to take off your pack

 - Our preferred method for 3-season backpacking (check out the best hydration bladders)

 - Hose can freeze easily during cold-weather adventures